openhab/openhab1-addons/bundles/binding/org.openhab.binding.velux/README.md

 ## Unknown Velux devices

-All known <B>Velux<B> devices can be handled by this binding.
+All known <B>Velux</B> devices can be handled by this binding.
 However, there might be some new ones which will be reported within the logfiles.Therefore, error messages like the one below should be reported to the maintainers so that the new Velux device type can be incorporated."

 ```
 [ERROR] [g.velux.things.VeluxProductReference] - PLEASE REPORT THIS TO MAINTAINER: VeluxProductReference(3) has found an unregistered ProductTypeId.